MeaBoy656/cytaka-cyber-championship/README.md

 Hello🙂

-# Welcome the "Cytaka Scoreboard" project #
+# Welcome to the "Cytaka Scoreboard" project #

 Thanks for stopping by.